anilsehgal-onscale/POC/CrosswalkDemo/README.md

 # Change the url (OPTIONAL)
 go to org.diego.android.crosswalkdemo.MainActivity

-Modify this like to point to your remote docker: xWalkWebView.load("http://18.222.230.128:8080", null);
+Modify this to point to your remote docker: xWalkWebView.load("http://18.222.230.128:8080", null);

 # Run